adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 MEGA Archive Link: [https://mega.nz/folder/HgtFmBxQ#5Qd4j73u_O5CZIomc3S3AQ](https://mega.nz/folder/HgtFmBxQ#5Qd4j73u_O5CZIomc3S3AQ)

-### 4. Why do I have to do magic phrases?
+### 5. Why do I have to do magic phrases?
 (Only applies to AYC <v4.13)

 AYC uses a command `mode` to dynamically change window size to fit and display all it's content.
-This works on **Windows Console Host**, the application which ran .bat batch scripts for 30 years since Windows NT was first released and works on everything upto Windows 11.
+This works on **Windows Console Host**, the application which ran batch scripts for 30 years since Windows NT was first released and works on everything upto Windows 11.

 Recently Microsoft's been trying to push the newer **Windows Terminal** to it's users on Windows 10 and 11.
 But this is not feature complete.
-One of the features it's missing is `mode`.
+One of the features it's missing at the moment is `mode` or any ability for the script to control window and buffer size.

 So on these computers users have to manually change their setttings to allow batch scripts to open in Windows Console Host.
 But people downloading this from other websites and even from here skipped over the instructions to do that and thought the script was broken.

 So AYC now makes all users go through this once when they open it for the first time.

-### 5. Where are the old releases?
+### 6. Where are the old releases?

-AYC started out on Sourceforge in 2016, it's only been on Github since 2021.
+AYC started out on Sourceforge in 2016, it has only been on Github since 2021.
 Part of the old releases are available on the [Sourceforge page](https://sourceforge.net/projects/advanced-youtube-client-ayc/files/) and the complete archive is on [MEGA](https://mega.nz/folder/HgtFmBxQ#5Qd4j73u_O5CZIomc3S3AQ) and always updated each release.
 The archive is still missing some early files from v2 era.
 I couldn't recover them.

-### 6. How to remove AYC properly?
+### 7. How to remove AYC properly?

 AYC can be removed by simply deleting the ayc folder.
 But do a reset first by going into AYC > Settings > Reset.
 This is needed to remove desktop, start menu shortcuts.